What is International Relations?

 But along with discussions of theory, another section of the website will deal with other common themes in the discipline.
 Namely, on our website, we have written many articles that include, but are not limited to overarching themes of human rights, international organizations (with pages on the United Nations, the IMF, World Bank, the WTO), as well as other regional and thematic topics such as multinational corporations, environmental issues, and the topic of nuclear weapons.

-In addition, we have many other in-depth articles that include a detailed 13,000 word and counting article analyzing the complexities of the Syrian conflict from the perspective of international relations.
-We also have an 8700+ word article on the Libyan Civil War.
+In addition, we have many other in-depth articles that include a detailed 15,000 word and counting article analyzing the complexities of the Syrian conflict from the perspective of international relations.
+We also have an 11000+ word article on the Libyan Civil War, which continues to be updated as new developments arise.
+As the reader will notice, many of our research articles are in-depth analyses on international issues.

 Each section within the website will provide an overview to the theme and/or region, and the subsequent sub-linked pages will go into more depth on that said topics.
 As you can see, these articles are very detailed, and use numerous scholarly sources throughout the text.
 This is important, given that we want to ensure that the information presented is accurate, and that the debates on topics include voices from experts in their respective fields or subfields.
 Our objective is not to address an issue from the surface, but to delve in and provide rich and detailed description and analysis.